workplace stress management

 If you are visiting the site for the first time, this section will explain adaptive expertise.

 Unexpected events cause the most trouble.
-These problems require a different kind of problem solving skill because you have never had the chance to rehearse a solution.
-You must adapt in the moment, this is the essence of adaptive expertise.
+These challenges require a different kind of skill because you have never had the chance to rehearse a solution.
+You must adapt in the moment, this is adaptive expertise.

 Once someone learns a new skill and they learn it well, we usually refer to them as experts.
 This is misleading because expertise exists on a spectrum.

 Back in 2008 I worked with Sky TV selling subscriptions in Reading, it was good hard work and I met many people everyday.
 In the manager’s office we are discussing my performance.
 By the end of the meeting I had two new trainees to care for: Pat and Keiron.
 I took my responsibility very seriously.